akto-api-security/tests-library/remediation/JWT_HEADER_PARAM_INJECTION_JWK.md

 ### Step 3: Use Secure JWK Set URI
 Do not use user-provided JWK Set URI, always use predetermined secure URIs to avoid JWK injection.

-### Step 4: Regular Audit and Update
-Conduct regular security audits of your codebase and dependencies to identify and fix any potential security vulnerabilities.
-Update your libraries and frameworks regularly to receive the latest security patches.

-Doing these steps should help to mitigate the risk of Authentication Bypass using JWT Header Param Injection with JWK.